jaredwelch1/CapstoneI/documentation/document.md

 ## **Team info**

-Mission Statement: Our mission is to analyze news articles and determine whether they are positive or negative and research the effects that they have on the world.
+**Mission Statement:** Our mission is to analyze news articles and determine whether they are positive or negative and research the effects that they have on the world.

+**Agenda:**

-Agenda: Get Amazon Webserver
+- Get Amazon Webserver
-	Create a database to store articles.
+- Create a database to store articles.
-	Create a Python Webscrapper to get and store those articles in the afformentioned database.
+- Create a Python Webscrapper to get and store those articles in the afformentioned database.
-	Start webscrapper.
+- Start webscrapper.
-	Brain storm machine learning techniques.
+- Brain storm machine learning techniques.
-	Appy machine learning techniques.
+- Appy machine learning techniques.
-	Create visualizations.
+- Create visualizations.

-Thoughts: (insert Step Brothers reference) Fake news is a growing concern today and we want to do something about it?????????????????
+**Thoughts:** (insert Step Brothers reference) Fake news is a growing concern today and we want to do something about it?????????????????

-Beliefs: The Earth is NOT flat.
+**Beliefs:** The Earth is NOT flat.
 The sky is not the limit, the mind is.???????????????????????????

-Team Name: Squad
+**Team Name:** Squad

 #### Team Members:
-- Zach Bryant: Nickname = Zen Master Zach.
+- **Zach Bryant:** Nickname = Zen Master Zach.
 I work on campus as an IT Support Specialist.
 Yes, I save lives.
 Really though, I am in charge of keeping all the printers in the computer labs filled with paper.
 I can get you swipe access to the labs for after hour access ;) I am a senior in Computer Science and will graduate December 2017.
 ![alt text](pictures/zach.jpg "Zach Bryant")

-- Kurt Bognar: Senior at MU Majoring in Computer Science with a Minor in Math.
+- **Kurt Bognar:** Senior at MU Majoring in Computer Science with a Minor in Math.
 I'm a research for the university aiding in the creation of new tools and algorithms for Association-Rule Mining.
 ![alt text](pictures/kurt.jpg "Kurt Bognar")

-- Ali Raza: I am a senior at the University of Missouri studying Computer Science.
+- **Ali Raza:** I am a senior at the University of Missouri studying Computer Science.
 I do research at the iDAS Lab where I am currently developing a data mining library.
 ![alt text](pictures/ali.jpg "Ali Raza")

-- Jared Welch

-	- Senior at the Univeristy of Missouri.
+- **Jared Welch:** Senior at the Univeristy of Missouri.
 Passionate about improving my skills.
 Excited for the potential of our application.
 ![alt text](pictures/jared.png "Jared Welch")

-- Justin Renneke: Senior undergraduate of Computer Science at the University of Missouri, graduating December '17.
+- **Justin Renneke:** Senior undergraduate of Computer Science at the University of Missouri, graduating December '17.
 Interested in machine learning, data analysis, cloud computing, and using Python to conquer the galaxy.
 ![alt text](pictures/justin.png "Justin Renneke")

 ## **Introduction**
-Team name: Squad
+- **Team name:** Squad
-Teams mission: To create a model that classifies the bias of a news article.
+- **Teams mission:** To create a model that classifies the bias of a news article.

 This election season has been particularly harsh in America.
 Republicans and Democrats alike made false claims against the media and both were